 Building Foundations vouchers help low-income individuals and families access basic household items.

 Some participants need a wide variety of items, such as furniture and kitchen goods (e.g. pots, pans, and dishware).
-Other participants are in need of one specific item, for example a new refrigerator or washing machine.
+Other participants are in need of one specific item, for example a new refrigerator or water heater.
 And others are in need of basic building supplies in order to do their own home construction projects.